• Skip to primary navigation

 Second, make the filling.
 Heat olive oil in a pan.
 Cook onions until translucent.
 Add in garlic and then ground beef.
 Stir well and press on the ground beef so that there won’t be any blocks left.
 Then cover the pan and let it release its juice first and then absorb most of it.

-Now add in chopped peppers and tomatoes.
+Now add in chopped peppers, tomatoes, salt and pepper.
 Let them cook for 5 minutes over low heat.

 Remove from heat and add in chopped parsley.